 Putting too many visuals on one page can make it difficult to navigate and know what it is important to pay attention to.
 Instead, focus on two or three key visual elements to draw their attention where it is needed and strengthen your call to action.

 Additionally, too many visuals on a page could lead to an issue with the loading time.
-This is important because many people will not stay on a landing page if it doesn’t load within an acceptable amount of time for them.
+This is important because many people will not stay on a landing page if it doesn’t load within an acceptable amount of time.
 This could then lead to a lower conversion rate.

 Keep it simple

 Removing distractions from your landing page doesn’t solely include the use of visuals.
-It can also be done through keeping the visitors attention on that page only by way of not including a navigation bar.
+It can also be done by keeping the visitor’s attention on that page only by way of not including a navigation bar.
 This then stops them from clicking through to different sections of your website where the offer you are promoting isn’t so prevalent.

 Another way to keep the attention through simplicity is to keep your forms for collecting information as short as possible.
 If a visitor to your landing page gets put off from completing a form to receive the offer, then you have lost out on a conversion.